Introducing The AnVIL Data Explorer (Beta Release)

 What is the AnVIL Data Explorer?

-What are Best Practices for Working with NIH data?
+What are the Best Practices for working with NIH data?

 When working with NIH data, particularly managed access data, users must follow their data use agreements.
-Terra users working with NIH data agree to our Terms of Service and we request users leverage extra security features when working with NIH data.
+Terra users working with NIH data agree to our Terms of Service, and we request that users leverage extra security features when working with NIH data.

 How do I use the AnVIL Data Explorer?